appleboy/docker-backup-database/README.md

 # * * * * * <command to execute>
 ```

+A cron expression represents a set of times, using 5 space-separated fields.

 Field name   | Mandatory? | Allowed values  | Allowed special characters
 ----------   | ---------- | --------------  | --------------------------
 Minutes      | Yes        | 0-59            | * / , -